satomm1/image_detection_with_unknowns/README.md

 ### LLM Server
 We run the LLM server with the [gemini_api_repo](https://github.com/satomm1/gemini_api.git).
 Instruction for setting this up and running are included in the [repo](https://github.com/satomm1/gemini_api.git).

+### Importing mobileclip when using a Launch file
+This is not straightforward.
+For more details on a solution, see this [discussion](https://stackoverflow.com/questions/75275684/importing-python-files-functions-from-the-same-directory-in-ros-as-simple-as-it).